antelle/electron-evil-feature-patcher/README.md

 ## Future

-This is a big and terrible hack, a project like this shouldn't have been created.
+Let's admit that this is a big and terrible hack, a project like this shouldn't have been created.
 But that's where we are, we're patching a framework because it's so complicated to build that it's easier to do weird stuff and mess with a binary.
+Sadness.
+Disappointment.
+Disenchantment.
+Misery.

 In future, as it's mentioned before, it will be done using electron "fuses".
-One of them is already in use here for `ELECTRON_RUN_AS_NODE`!
-I hope others will be added as well.
+One of them is already in use here for `ELECTRON_RUN_AS_NODE`, and I hope others will be added as well!
+Then this project will be as small as flipping a couple of flags.
+But that's future.

 ## License